danbev/learning-v8/README.md

 Looking at the output generated I was surprised to see two entries for GetStringLength (I changed the name just to make sure there was not something else generating the second one).
 Why two?

-The following used Intel Assembly syntax which means that no register/immediate prefixes and the first operand is the destination and the second operand the source.
+The following uses Intel Assembly syntax which means that no register/immediate prefixes and the first operand is the destination and the second operand the source.
 ```
 --- Code ---